 2. Course Fee Payment (if needed):

-You can prepay for the class when registering, however, if you owe any remaining class fee then you can pay for it at check-in.
+If you owe any remaining class fee then you can pay for it at check-in.
 We prefer cash but for this class we can do either cash or credit cards.
 No checks are accepted at the class.

 3. Your Pistol:

-Unlike our standard concealed carry training, you have to provide your own pistol and ammunition for this course.
+Unlike our standard concealed carry training, you must provide your own pistol and ammunition for this course.
 Your pistol must be unloaded and in a closed box, bag, or case.
 Since there are no guns or ammunition allowed in our classroom, please store it locked in your car until we go to the range.
 You can use any handgun caliber and sighting system.
 Please no rifle calibers or AR style pistols.
 Armed2Defend can provide the pistol needed for the load and unload demonstrations for the pre-course qualification to the NRA Basic Pistol Instructor training.

 5. Lunch, Drinks, Snacks: